emiltj/cds-visual-exam/README.md

 <!-- GETTING STARTED -->
 ## Getting started

-For running my scripts I'd recommend following the below steps in your bash-terminal as a setup of the virtual environment needed for all of the individual assignments.
+For running my scripts I'd recommend following the below steps in your bash-terminal.
+This functions as a setup of the virtual environment, as well as an execution of a bash script that downloads all the data to the data folders respective to the assignments.

 __MAC/LINUX/WORKER02__
 ```bash